Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 This tutorial will help you jump right in and get started with issuing your own CATs.
 However, there are a few things you should know before we begin.

-The [CAT1 standard](https://chialisp.com/docs/puzzles/cats "CAT1 standard documentation") is currently in **draft** form.
-This means that anything you do here could potentially be invalidated later if we add any breaking changes to the final standard. **Proceed at your own risk**.

-As this still a draft standard, not all edge cases have been thoroughly tested.
+The [CAT1 standard](https://chialisp.com/docs/puzzles/cats "CAT1 standard documentation") is finalized as of January 2022.

 To minimize your risk of running into unexpected results, we recommend that you do following (each of these will be discussed in more detail later in the tutorial):

-* Run your full node and light wallet on the same computer.
-* Do not use the executable installer to install the light wallet for this tutorial.
-Instead, install from source, as this document will show you how to do.
-The reason for this is because the executable installer will overwrite your full node installation.
 * Generate a new public/private key pair for each CAT you issue.
 This key pair should be used for issuing one specific CAT **and nothing else**.
 It should also be the only key pair on your computer while issuing the CAT.
-* Do not attempt to test your CAT's creation on an active farming machine.
 * Test thoroughly on testnet before issuing your CAT to mainnet.

 For any questions regarding this tutorial, head over to the #chialisp channel on our [Keybase](https://keybase.io/team/chia_network.public "Chia's Keybase forum") forum, where there are lots of friendly folks who can help you.